 The Japanese saying mizu ni nagasu [literally “let the water carry it away”] means to forget past troubles as if they never happened.
-Some aspects of the history between Japan and Singapore, however, cannot be easily washed away — an idea that can be summed up as “forgive, but never forget”.
+Some aspects of the history between Japan and Singapore, however, cannot be easily carried away by water — an idea that can be summed up as “forgive, but do not forget”.

-The photographs appearing in this work were taken at locations connected to the history between Japan and Singapore.
-I took a shower with each of the prints and washed some of the ink away.
-I then recorded on video the process of recalling what had been in those areas of the photographs where the ink was peeled off.
+The photos appearing in this work were taken in locations related to the history between Singapore and Japan.
+I showered with prints of the photos and washed some of the ink off the prints.
+Later, I recorded a video of myself looking at the prints with the ink stripped off them and narrating as I try to recall what had been in the blank portions of the prints.

 Photographs can be evidence of the past, but lack of evidence does not erase the truth.
-Unfortunately, in the absence of evidence, we often forget the truth or overwrite it.
+Unfortunately, without evidence, the truth is often forgotten or rewritten.